Be the first to know

-Collaborative hiring is a trend that is increasingly important for big brands like Apple and Netflix.
 It encourages people operations to work with other departments to source and hire talent as a team.
-We invited two heads of people operations to our office in Warsaw to discuss how they collaborate with their engineering teams on hitting hiring goals.
+We invited two heads of people operations to our office in Warsaw to discuss how they collaborate with their engineering teams on hitting technical hiring goals.

-Common hiring challenges that companies face often begin with having a poorly designed process.
-Development teams should work closely with tech hiring teams to shadow people who are experienced at holding tech interviews.
-There should be some sort of onboarding and training process, so engineers and hiring teams can align on roles, responsibilities, and how they can best cooperate with one another.
+Common technical hiring challenges that companies face often begin with having a poorly designed recruitment process.
+Engineering teams should work closely with technical hiring teams to shadow people who are experienced at holding tech interviews.
+There should be some sort of onboarding and training process, so engineering teams and hiring teams can align on roles, responsibilities, and how they can best cooperate with one another in the recruitment process.

-“We don’t throw them [developers] into deep water—instead we have stages of shadowing.
+“We don’t throw them [software engineers] into deep water—instead we have stages of shadowing.
 First, after they’ve undergone technical recruiter training, they have the opportunity to shadow a couple of interviews, observing a more experienced technical recruiter.” – Małgorzata Pietraszewska, Head of People, 10Clouds

-Developers are feedback machines.
-For some developers, feedback is the most important part of any kind of process and largely contributes to candidate experience as a whole.
-Stress the importance for every person involved in the hiring process to give high quality, constructive recruitment feedback for a positive candidate experience.
+Software engineers are feedback machines.
+For some software engineers, feedback is the most important part of any kind of recruitment process and largely contributes to candidate experience as a whole.
+Stress the importance for every person involved in the recruitment process to give high quality, constructive recruitment feedback for a positive candidate experience.

 Define strategic cooperation.
-Devs and recruiters should want to actively participate in collaborative technical hiring.
+Software engineers and recruiters should want to actively participate in collaborative technical hiring.
 The synergy between software engineers and recruiters will make for an improved candidate experience.

 “No one in the organization should be forced to recruit if they don’t feel like it.” – Patrycja Szostakowska, People and Operations Manager, Codility

 Create a partnership.
-Developers are responsible for scaling, teaching, and coaching recruiters when it comes to tech talent.
-Engage developers and help them understand the process.
+Software engineers are responsible for scaling, teaching, and coaching recruiters when it comes to tech talent.
+Engage software engineers and help them understand the recruitment process.

 Organize workshop-style interviews for senior developers.
-Experienced senior developers prefer to be tested in a work-like environment, and this gives your team the chance to coach and learn from candidates.
+Experienced senior software engineers prefer to be tested in a work-like environment, and this gives your team the chance to coach and learn from candidates.
 Show them that there are benefits to interviewing people and leave your applicants with a great candidate experience.

 “As a developer, I love interviews that happen [consecutively] one after the other.” – Kuba Kucharski, Developer Evangelist, Codility